Skip to content

 woman biting her pencil because she feels so much stress and anxiety trying to learn how to cope with stress to relieve anxiety

 Are your coping mechanisms maxed out?
+Relieve anxiety with these techniques

 As a population, we are overwhelmed with too many demands on our time.
 Only you know what is stressing you out.
-Maybe it’s your family, your boss, finances, job security, or school.
+Maybe it’s your family, boss, finances, job security, or school.
 Whatever it is, there may be steps that you can take to remove that source of stress.
 If you can’t do that, here are a few ways to help you handle that burden more effectively.

 • Get outside!
 Your cortisol (stress hormone) level is lower when you are outdoors (1)